Non Cycling vs. Must Run

 Q: What is the difference between a Must Run and a Non Cycling unit?

 A Must Run unit must operate at its minimum capacity for all hours it is so designated regardless of economics.
-Any upper segment(s) would be dispatchable based on economics.
-No unit commitment logic is required for this type of unit, because its outcome is already known/determined beforehand.
+Dispatch any upper segment(s) based on economics.
+No unit commitment logic is required for this type of unit, because its outcome is already known/predetermined.

 For example, compare two units designated like the following: